mariadancianu/mariadancianu.github.io/index.md

   - /download/
 ---

-# Hey stranger!

-Welcome to my website!
-I'm happy to see you here.
+# Hey there, welcome to my website!

-Let me introduce myself.
-My name is Maria and I am a Data Scientist that lives in Italy, near Milan.
-For the past 5 years I worked for [Voltaware](https://voltaware.com/), an Energy Monitoring startup based in London.
-I was pleased to collaborate with an amazing team, and challenge myself solving complex Data Analytics problems.
+I’m Maria, a Data Scientist living just outside Milan, Italy.
+For the past 5 years, I’ve been working at [Voltaware](https://voltaware.com/), an innovative energy monitoring startup based in London.
+I’ve had the privilege of collaborating with an incredible team and tackling some really interesting and complex Data Analytics challenges.

-I am a curious human being and I am constantly looking for something new to learn and experiment with.
-At the moment I am upskilling by taking a few online courses and experimenting with the learned concepts.
-I am currently focusing on AWS and Generative AI.
-I am also playing around with a few tools that are helping me being more productive (Vim and Bash).

-Besides Data Science, I'm also into photography, hiking and tennis.
+Curiosity drives me, and I’m always on the lookout for new things to learn and experiment with.
+Right now, I’m deepening my skills through a few online courses, focusing on AWS and Generative AI, while also exploring tools that help boost my productivity (currently, Vim and Bash are my go-to).

+When I’m not immersed in data, I enjoy photography, hiking, and playing tennis—passions that keep me balanced and inspired.